ColinMorentin/Java-JavaFX-LoanCalculator/README.md

 # Java-LoanCalculator
-A graphical interface to an application that calculates loan payments presents a good option for a basic JavaFX project.
+A graphical interface to an application that calculates loan payments.